paazmaya/naginata.fi/content/en/Koryu.md

-Before the end of the Edo period of about 400 at the school in the municipality practiced naginata use, usually as part of a broader compilation of different weapons.
+Before the end of the Edo period of about 400 at the school in the municipality practised naginata use, usually as part of a broader compilation of different weapons.

 Meiji period, the end of the styles are no longer just over ten .
 Of these,